Realgagenichols/XOR-Encryption-Breaker/README.md

 # XOR Encryption Program

 This program provides functionalities for XOR encryption and decryption.
-It allows you to encrypt and decrypt text or files using a given key, as well as break XOR encryption when the key is unknown.
+It allows you to encrypt text or files as well as break XOR encryption when the key is unknown.

 ## Features

 - Encryption: Encrypts text or files using XOR encryption with a given key.
-- Decryption: Decrypts text or files using XOR decryption with a given key.
 - Key Breaker: Attempts to break XOR encryption by trying different keys and selecting the one that produces the most English-like decrypted text.

 ## Requirements